MartinDomig/eventbot/README.md

 # eventbot
-Telegram bot to organize events in a group chat
+A Telegram bot to organize events in a group chat